wwitzke/GettingAndCleaningDataAssignment/README.md

 Assuming you have your environment and permissions set up properly, you can run this from the commmand line using `./clean.R`

+## How it all works

+The script, `run_analysis.R`, will check to see if the data has been downloaded and, if not, download and timestamp the download.
+It will then unzip the data (assuming that the data can be unzipped without overwriting anything and the directories created can be removed afterwards), load the tables into memory, and clean up the temporary files created by unzipping.
+Once the files are loaded into data frames, the data frames are assembled into a single data table, cleaning the variable names, selecting means and standard deviations from the input data, applying labels to the test and train datasets in the compiled rows, and creating and labeling factors as appropriate.
+Finally, the code saves the now tidy data.